Tushreen/TasteSync/README.md

 will get suggestions that explain why a drink pairs well with their meal.
 This could be helpful for casual dining, date nights, or even professional settings where choosing the right drink matters.

+# Questionnaire for gen ai capstone project:

+- What’s your diet like? (multiple choice) (vegetarian, meats, seafood, vegan, etc.)
+- What type of drinks do you usually drink? ( multiple choice) ( type of drinks)
+- What type of alcohol do you like?
+(MC)
+  (list of alcohol like wine, sparkling, whiskey, rum, gin, etc.)
+- What type of alcohol?
+(MC)
+  (types of alcohol and cocktails)
+- style of alcohol?
+  (on the rocks, mixed with juice, etc.)
+- flavor preference? (multiple choice)
+  ( list of different flavor categories)
+- On a scale of 1-5, how sweet or bitter do u like ur drink? ( 1 being sweet, 5 being bitter) (can be a idc option at the bottom too)
+- drink temp preference?
+(MC)
+- Do you want a detailed description of the drinks?
+  ( yes, no, just a lil bit)

 # Rough Timeline:

 Week 1: